GhostNeverbloom/spbgs-docs/docs/en/managementbasics.md

     * Make sure your game isn't running (no, seriously);
     * Navigate to `..\Documents\My Games\KillingFloor2\KFGame\Config`;
 	* There will be the file named `KFGame.ini`;
-	* Open it with Notepad, [Notepad++](https://github.com/notepad-plus-plus/notepad-plus-plus/releases) or any other text editing software; (1)
+	* Open it with Notepad, [Notepad++](https://github.com/notepad-plus-plus/notepad-plus-plus/releases), Sublime, VSCode or any other text editing software; (1)
 	* Use search option (Ctrl+F) to find the needed line;
 	* Change the value to `4` and save the file.
-1. I recommend using Notepad++ because it has the functionality beyond any basic needs and has massive customisation options, such as custom themes, syntaxes etc.
+1. I recommend using Notepad++ because it has the functionality beyond any basic needs and has massive customisation options, such as custom themes, syntaxes etc. Or just use VSCode like me.

 ## What commands?